Rebecca Rittenhouse

-Rebecca Rittenhouse (born November 30, 1988) is an American actress.
-She has played Cody LeFever in the ABC prime time soap opera Blood & Oil, Dr. Anna Ziev in the Hulu romantic comedy series The Mindy Project, and Maggie in the Into the Dark television film episode "The Body".
-Rittenhouse recently starred as the titular character in the Hulu comedy series Maggie.
+Rebecca Rittenhouse is an American actress.
+She has played Cody LeFever in the ABC prime time soap opera Blood & Oil and Dr. Anna Ziev in the Hulu romantic comedy series The Mindy Project.
+In 2022, she played the title character in the comedy series Maggie, which was cancelled after 13 episodes and purged from the Hulu streaming service in 2023.

 Early life

 Rittenhouse was born in Los Angeles and grew up in Pasadena.
 One of her first roles was in lower school, when she was cast as the Balloon Girl in her all-girls academy's production of the musical Gypsy.
-She continued performing in high school, but never thought of it as a career.
+She continued performing in high school, Westridge, but never thought of it as a career.
 Rittenhouse attended the University of Pennsylvania, where she studied Romance languages.
 Afterwards, she decided to study acting at the Atlantic Theater Company in New York City.
 She considered a career in medicine while trying to get roles.

 Career

-Rittenhouse made her Off-Broadway debut in Commons of Pensacola written by at the Manhattan Theatre Club during the 2013–14 television season.
+Rittenhouse made her Off-Broadway debut in 2013 in Commons of Pensacola, at the Manhattan Theatre Club.
 In 2014, she made her television debut, appearing in the pilot episode of Showtime drama series, The Affair.
 Later in that year, Rittenhouse was cast in the series regular role as Brittany Dobler in the Fox comedy-drama, Red Band Society.
 The series was canceled after one season.
-Rittenhouse was originally considered for the female lead role in the superhero film Deadpool, but lost the part to Morena Baccarin.
+Rittenhouse was one of the actresses briefly considered for the female lead role in the superhero film Deadpool, which went to Morena Baccarin.

 In 2015, Rittenhouse was cast as the female lead Cody LeFever in the ABC prime time soap opera, Blood & Oil.
 In late 2017, she was cast as Keri Allen in the season seven finale of the legal drama series Suits, which served as a backdoor pilot for a potential spin-off, Pearson.
 However, the role was recast with Bethany Joy Lenz for the series.

-Rittenhouse recently starred as interior decorator Ainsley Howard in the Hulu miniseries Four Weddings and a Funeral, a modern update on the 1994 British film of the same name, created by Mindy Kaling and Matt Warburton.
-She previously worked with Kaling and Warburton on The Mindy Project.
+In 2018, she starred in "The Body", an episode of the anthology series Into the Dark.
+In 2019, she starred as interior decorator Ainsley Howard in the Hulu miniseries Four Weddings and a Funeral, an update on the 1994 film of the same name.
+The miniseries was created by Mindy Kaling and Matt Warburton, with whom she had previously worked with on The Mindy Project.

-Rittenhouse starred in the title role of Hulu’s television series adaptation of the 2019 film short Maggie, which has no relation to her role in the 2018 Into the Dark television film "The Body", in which she played another character named Maggie.
-In the Hulu comedy series, which was canceled after one season, Rittenhouse starred as the titular role, a psychic who could predict the future of everyone around her.
-The show was originally scheduled to debut on ABC, but was moved to Hulu.
+Rittenhouse starred in the title role of the comedy series Maggie, released on Hulu in July 2022.
+The show was originally scheduled to debut on ABC, but was dropped to the Hulu streaming service, where it was canceled after 13 episodes and purged from Hulu and Disney+ in May 2023.

 Personal life

-From 2015 to 2018, Rittenhouse was in a relationship with actor and Blood & Oil co-star Chace Crawford.
-In June 2024, Crawford revealed that the two continue to share custody of a rescue dog.
+From 2015 to 2018, Rittenhouse was in a relationship with her Blood & Oil co-star Chace Crawford; in June 2024, Crawford revealed that the two continue to share custody of a rescue dog.
 In September 2023, Rittenhouse announced her engagement to marketing executive Kyle Robiskie.
+They were married on November 22, 2025 in Pasadena, California.